bnovarini/sql-analyses/README.md

 #### **[rolling-windows][rolling-windows]** (Standard SQL)
 There are always ways to use window functions, but here's another approach to do rolling window analyses (30-day rolling, 7-day rolling, etc.)

+#### **[growth-accounting-mrr-movements][growth-accounting-mrr-movements]** (Standard SQL)
+Assuming you already track your subscription revenue (or any activity) with [Metabase][metabase] or an equivalent tool, this script helps you derive the MRR movements of your SaaS business to calculate your growth accounting metrics.
+For more information on Growth Accounting, please visit [this article][growth-accounting-article].

 #### **[cohort-retention-analysis][cohort-retention-analysis]** (Standard SQL)
-Assuming you already track your user revenue (or any activity) with [Metabase][metabase] or and equivalent tool, this script helps you display the data in the format of a retention chart or table.
+Assuming you already track your user revenue (or any activity) with [Metabase][metabase] or an equivalent tool, this script helps you display the data in the format of a retention chart or table.

 _If you use Postgres, I **don't** recommend trying to pivot the table like is shown in the end, because there is no shortcut like there is in Standard SQL_